LorenzoBettini/ansible-molecule-oh-my-zsh-example/README.md

 DISCLAIMER: this role is built to fit my needs and configurations, and it is not meant to be reusable.

+This role is described in this blog post: https://www.lorenzobettini.it/2023/07/my-ansible-role-for-oh-my-zsh-and-other-cli-programs/

 Role Variables
 --------------